-After the long audition and rehearsal process, the Starlight Theatre Company’s TYA shows took place at the Starlight Theater this past weekend.
+After the long audition and rehearsal process, the Starlight Theatre Company’s TYA shows took place at the Starlight Theater last weekend.
+Shows occurred from Thursday night to yesterday afternoon.
 Students prepared for these shows by going over their lines and making sure they saved up enough energy to perform.

 “For show days, I prepare by getting a good rest of sleep, eating a lot, and most importantly, drinking lots of water,” sophomore Marin Lawson said.
 “Before my call time, I always review my lines and go through the blocking.
 Once I am in costume, I check my props and costumes.”